 Children from Sierra Leone having fun | © Federico Saracini / HI

 Actions in process

-HI has been working in Sierra Leone since 1996.
+Humanity & Inclusion has been working in Sierra Leone since 1996.
 Our first projects were launched to support the victims of one of the most brutal wars in Africa’s recent history, which left thousands of child soldiers traumatised and around 20,000 people maimed as a result of attacks.

 Situation of the country

-The virus infected more than 14,000 people in Sierra Leone, of whom around 4,000 have died (source: World Health Organisation).
+The virus infected more than 14,000 people in Sierra Leone, of whom around 4,000 died.
 The country was declared Ebola-free in the spring of 2016.